AlynxZhou/hexo-theme-aria/README.md

 	21. Reward:

 		Set `enable` of `reward` to `true` to use it, then set your comment in `comment`, and set QRCode of WeChat Pay, AliPay, BitCoin like avatar.
-Comment to disable a QRCode.
+Leave blank to disable a QRCode.

 	22. Auto Excerpt: